-Windows operating systems provides the
+Windows operating systems provide the command

-cmd.exe to run from cli.
+cmd.exe run from CLI.

 shutdown command syntax is like below.